Learning Hierarchical Interactions at Scale: A Convex Optimization Approach: Proximal Screening and Decomposition

-\end{theorem} The rules in Theorem \ref{theorem:proximalscreening} can be used to optimize \eqref{eq:proximalupdate} over a smaller set of variables (i.e., only over the variables that did not pass the screening checks).
+\end{theorem} The rules in Theorem \ref{theorem:proximalscreening} can be used to optimize \eqref{eq:proximalupdate} over a smaller set of variables (i.e., only over the variables that do not pass the screening checks).
 These rules are easy to check.
 Particularly, the rule in \eqref{eq:proximalscreening1} requires $\mathcal{O}(p)$ operations to screen a group of $p$ variables.
 The feature-level rule allows us to set $\theta_{ij}$'s with $|\tilde{\theta}_{ij}| \leq \lambda_2/L$ to zero.
 The group-level rule is less restrictive: in group $i$, the $\theta_{ij}$'s with $|\tilde{\theta}_{ij}| > \lambda_2/L $ can be still set to zero if $| \tilde{\beta}_i |$ is sufficiently small (i.e., if the contribution of main effect $i$ is weak).
-While our rules are safe in the sense that only variables that are zero in the optimal solution of \eqref{eq:proximalupdate} can be discarded, they are different from the safe screening rules (e.g., \cite{ghaoui2010safe, wang2013lasso, bonnefoy2015dynamic, lee2014screening, ndiaye2016gap, nakagawa2016safe}) that are designed to identify zero variables in the full problem.